 More WordPress Troubleshooting Tutorials

-If you experience additional issues with WordPress, please refer to the tutorials in the section below:
+If you experience additional problems with WordPress, please see the tutorials in the section below:

 "If you're new to WordPress, this can stand on its own as a training course and will stay with you as you progress from beginner to advanced and even guru status." - Bruce (Columbus, Ohio)